 - MENU -

 Japan Studies at AGU – Beyond Cool is an exciting new interdisciplinary program balancing the trendy “Cool Japan” with the substance of the “Real Japan.”
 It is offered at the main Aoyama campus in the heart of Tokyo, with some classes offered at the Sagamihara campus as well.
-Slated to launch in Spring 2020, the program will accept applications from Fall 2019.
-The IPJS program is a certificate program that offers international exchange students an opportunity to take academic courses that focus on Japan’s vital role in the world today and its unique contributions to global culture throughout history.
-Students enroll for a period of from one semester to a full academic year and study at AGU while living in the Tokyo area.
+The IPJS program is a program that offers international exchange students an opportunity to take academic courses that focus on Japan’s vital role in the world today and its unique contributions to global culture throughout history.
+The IPJS course list is provided at the beginning of the semester during the course registration orientation for the exchange students.

 Japanese Language（from beginner to advanced）, Japanology, “Exploring Shibuya,” Introduction to Politics, Gender and the Law in Japan, Classical Japanese Poetry, The History of Media, Intercultural Literacy, “Abenomics,” Manga and Anime in the Media Mix, Resilience in the Wake of 3.11, Issues in Contemporary Japanese Society, Modern and Contemporary Japanese Literature in Translation, Japanese Film, the History of Christianity in Japan, and more…